Creating a metadata view

 Creating a region and adding fields to it

-To add a region, scroll to the bottom of the Metadata View dialog and click the Add Region button.
-Name the region and assign it to zone, and then click on Add field to choose the fields you want to include.
+To add a region, select Add Region.
+Name the region and assign it to the zone.
+Select Add field to choose the fields you want to include.

 Field order

 Fields will be listed in the order that the regions and individual fields are listed in the metadata view.
-Both regions and individual fields in a region can be moved up and down using the "=" icons on each line.
-Thus you can control the "tab order" when using keyboard navigation with the metadata editors in the various user interfaces (such as the metadata editors in FotoWeb and FotoWeb Pro, FotoWeb Desktop etc.)
+Both regions and individual fields in a region can be moved up and down using the = icons on each line.
+You can control the "tab order" when using keyboard navigation with the metadata editors in the various user interfaces (such as the metadata editors in FotoWeb and FotoWeb Pro, FotoWeb Desktop, etc).

-If the metadata configuration is changed so that a metadata view refers to a Field ID that no longer exists in the master metadata configuration, the metadata editor in FotoWeb Pro will refuse to load.
-Should this happen, refer to this troubleshooting article to remedy the situation.
+Note: If the metadata configuration is changed so that a metadata view refers to a Field ID that no longer exists in the master metadata configuration, the metadata editor in FotoWeb Pro will refuse to load.
+Refer to this troubleshooting article to remedy the situation.

 Setting field properties

-Each field added to a region has a number of properties associated with it:
+Each field added to a region has some properties associated with it:

-API: Lets you control whether this fields should be exposed though the API to allow other systems to read and modify its contents.
+• API: This lets you decide whether this field should be exposed through the API to allow other systems to read and modify its contents.

-View: Controls whether the user can see the field in the metadata editors in the main and Pro interfaces in FotoWeb.
+• View: Determines whether the user can see the field in the metadata editors in the main and Pro interfaces in FotoWeb.

-Edit: Controls whether users may edit the content of the field.
+• Edit: Determines whether users may edit the content of the field.
 If only View is enabled, field content will be exposed but not editable.

-Important: Even if a field is editable, a user may only edit the field content is he has been given Edit text permissions in the archive(s) that the metadata view is assigned to.
+Note: Even if a field is editable, a user may only edit the field content if they have Edit text permissions in the archive(s) that the metadata view is assigned to.

-Required: Controls whether the field is required.
-If it is, users will not be able to store the field if left blank.
+• Required: Determines whether the field is required.
+If it is, users cannot store the field if left blank.
 Users who upload files to an archive will have to fill in the required fields before they may initiate the upload.

-Taxonomy Only: Controls whether text can be input in the field only using content from the associated taxonomy.
-(See paragraph below for more info.)
+• Taxonomy Only: Determines whether text can be input in the field only using content from the associated taxonomy (see the following paragraph for more information).

 Note: Enabling some of these properties may also enable others automatically.
 For example, if you enable Required, Edit will also be enabled.